EmmanuelCollegeStudentUnion/ecsu-server/content/whatson/2019-10-17_cambridge-development-initiative-sustainable-development-panel-discussion.md

 **Mike Noyes**

 Head of Policy & Programmes at ActionAid and previous Head of Humanitarian Responses at ActionAid.
 He has worked and written widely on humanitarian crises, dealing in conjunction with the UN and a variety of national and international humanitarian and international development organisations.'

-**Tom Nott **

-Tom Nott is a 3rd year geographer at Cambridge, looking to pursue a career path which will tackle global issues such as climate change, inequality and extreme poverty.
-Tom has been a project worker and logistics officer with EPAfrica, and is currently undertaking consultancy training with ShARE Cambridge.

 **Nafisa Waziri**